quimifyapp/opsin/README.md

 ### Pre processing

-Done before parsing names with OPSIN.
+A pre-processing step is performed before parsing names with OPSIN.
+For instance:

-For example:
+From:

+`diethyl ether`

+To:

-`diethyl ether` → `ethyl ether`
+`ethyl ether`

 ### Translation

 Done by editing resource files.
+For instance:

 From: